 Nanocompartmens

-Viral capsids and recombinant virus-like particles (VLPs) are nanometric size protein cages made of one or few different proteins and that able to accommodate therapeutic cargos (93).
-The forces governing viral capsid assembly have been evolutionally conserved and include electrostatic interactions and the burying of hydrophobic residues at the intermolecular interface (94).
-These dynamic structures undergo conformational transitions in the interior of host cells releasing the internalized cargo at specific cell compartments (95).
-More interestingly, assembled VLPs produced by recombinant methods can be readily purified and loaded with unrelated nucleic acids or drugs using scalable disassembly-reassembly in vitro protocols, making this type of nanostructured material a versatile tool for the specific delivery of therapeutic molecules (96).
-On the other hand, the possibility to obtain VLPs offer great promises for vaccinology in the prevention of viral diseases (97).
-However, modification of solvent exposed loops to include cell receptor ligands drives to the development of chimeric nanoparticles with the desired tropism, while the addition of antigenic peptides will maintain their immunogenic potential on the nanoparticle surface (98).
+Viral capsids and recombinant virus-like particles (VLPs) are nanometric size protein cages made of one or few different proteins and that able to accommodate therapeutic cargos (103).
+The forces governing viral capsid assembly have been evolutionally conserved and include electrostatic interactions and the burying of hydrophobic residues at the intermolecular interface (104).
+These dynamic structures undergo conformational transitions in the interior of host cells releasing the internalized cargo at specific cell compartments (105).
+More interestingly, assembled VLPs produced by recombinant methods can be readily purified and loaded with unrelated nucleic acids or drugs using scalable disassembly-reassembly in vitro protocols, making this type of nanostructured material a versatile tool for the specific delivery of therapeutic molecules (106).
+On the other hand, the possibility to obtain VLPs offer great promises for vaccinology in the prevention of viral diseases (107).
+However, modification of solvent exposed loops to include cell receptor ligands drives to the development of chimeric nanoparticles with the desired tropism, while the addition of antigenic peptides will maintain their immunogenic potential on the nanoparticle surface (108).
+However, since the cros-protein interactions in viral capsid are complex and not completely understood, such engineering is not done under rational rules and it might affect the stability of the nanoparticles.
+The success in these modifications is then still a matter of trial and error.

 Nanoparticles